lingui/js-lingui/docs/ref/macro.rst

 *************************

-``@lingui/macro`` package provides `babel macros <babel-plugin-macros>`_ which transforms template literals and JSX into messages in ICU MessageFormat.
+``@lingui/macro`` package provides `babel macros <babel-plugin-macros>`_ which transforms JavaScript objects into messages in ICU MessageFormat.

 Overview
 ========

-All macros are transformed to :component:`Trans` component from :doc:`@lingui/react <react>`.
+All JSX macros are transformed to :component:`Trans` component from :doc:`@lingui/react <react>`.
+Other macros are transformed into message descriptors.

-Here are few examples of JS macros.
-These macros create a message descriptor with a message in `MessageFormat syntax <message-format>`_:
+The advantages of using macros vs. low level API are:

+   - generated message format is guaranteed to be syntactically valid
+   - components and functions are type checked
+   - additional validation of plural rules is performed during transformation
+   - output of macros depends on target environemnt.
+Non essentials data are removed in production build.

 +-------------------------------------------------------------+--------------------------------------------------------------------+
 | JS Macro                                                    | Result                                                             |